K9 Officers and their partners

 Manchester K-9 Unit

 The Manchester Police K-9 Unit was established in 1966.
-The K-9 Unit is currently comprised of ten K-9 teams which are trained to locate the suspects of crimes, find lost people, and recover evidence.
-The unit is supervised by two sergeants who oversee the training, deployment and logistics within the unit.
-The K-9 teams are cross trained in specialties to include the detection of illegal drugs, explosive ordinances and ballistics detection.
-The K-9 teams are assigned to the Patrol Division and provide assistance to all divisions within the agency.
-All K-9 teams routinely respond to high-risk and tactical calls for service to ensure the safe and successful resolution of any incident.
-Multiple K-9 teams are assigned as SWAT team members which train and deploy to support the needs of the SWAT team.
+The K-9 Unit is currently comprised of eleven patrol teams that are trained to search, locate, and apprehend suspects, find lost individuals, and recover evidence.
+Two sergeants are assigned as trainers and supervise the deployments, training, and logistics within the unit.
+All K-9 teams are cross-trained in specialties to include the detection of illegal drugs, explosive ordinance and ballistic (firearm) detection.
+K-9 teams are assigned to the Patrol Division and provide assistance to all divisions within the agency and mutual aid to other agencies, when requested.
+K-9 teams routinely respond to high-risk calls for service to ensure the safe and successful resolution of any incident.
+Two K-9 teams are selected and assigned to the SWAT team.
+These teams receive additional specialized training and deploy during SWAT operations.

-The K-9 explosive ordinance and ballistic (firearm) detection teams are used as a locating tool to assist in the detection of explosive and ballistic related evidence.
-These deployments range from safeguarding large events, dignitary visits, responding to suspicious activity, threats of violence and assisting in high-risk calls for service.
+The K-9 explosive ordinance and ballistic detection teams are used to assist in the dectection of explosive material and ballistic-related evidence.
+These deployments include safeguarding the public during large events, protection of dignitary visits, responding to reports of suspicious activity, threats of violence, shootings, and assisting in high-risk calls for service.